autocrypt/autocrypt/doc/mua-keydiscovery.rst

 ```

 Where key includes a Base64 representation of a minimal key.
 For now we only support 'OpenPGP' as the type.
-The 'prio' attribute is used indicates prefered encryption methods. 'prefer-encrypted' indicates that agents
+The 'prio' attribute is used indicates prefered encryption methods. 'prefer-encrypted' indicates that agents should default to encrypting when composing emails.
-should default to encrypting when composing emails.
+INBOME compatible Agents MUST include one header with a key in a INBOME compatible format.

 "Happy path" example: 1:1 communication
 ---------------------------------------